combio-dku/HiCAT/README.md

 `HiCAT_example_py_v02.ipynb` is example code of HiCAT in Jupyter notebook, where you can see how to import and run HiCAT.
 For quick overveiw of the usage of HiCAT, simply click `HiCAT_example_py_v02.ipynb` above in the file list.

-To run the example, download the Jupyter notebook file, maker DB in `.tsv` file and a sample single-cell RNA-Seq data with `.h5ad` file extension (It is one of the data we used in our paper mentioned above) and follow the instruction below.
+To run the example, download the Jupyter notebook file, maker DB in `.tsv` file and a sample single-cell RNA-Seq data with `.h5ad` extension (It is one of the data we used in our paper mentioned above).
+Just follow the instruction below.

 1. Download all the files in ZIP format.
 2. Decompress the files into a desired folder.